-Vehicle dynamic control off indicator light (if so equipped)
+Vehicle Dynamic Control off indicator light (if so equipped)

-This indicator light comes on when the vehicle dynamic control off switch is pushed to OFF, the transfer case is in the 4LO position (CSC model), or when the vehicle dynamic control system is not functioning properly.
-This indicates the vehicle dynamic control system is not operating.
+This indicator light comes on when the Vehicle Dynamic Control off switch is pushed to OFF, the transfer case is in the 4LO position (The transfer case), or when the Vehicle Dynamic Control system is not functioning properly.
+This indicates the Vehicle Dynamic Control system is not operating.

-Push the vehicle dynamic control off switch again or restart the engine and the system will operate normally.
-See "Vehicle dynamic control (VDC) system" in the "Starting and driving" section of this manual.
+Push the Vehicle Dynamic Control off switch again or restart the engine and the system will operate normally.
+See "Vehicle Dynamic Control (VDC) system" in the "Starting and driving" section of this manual.

-The vehicle dynamic control light also comes on when you turn the ignition key to the ON position.
+The Vehicle Dynamic Control light also comes on when you turn the ignition key to the ON position.
 The light will turn off after about 2 seconds if the system is operational.
-If the light stays on or comes on along with the SLIP indicator light while you are driving, have the vehicle dynamic control system checked by a NISSAN dealer.

-While the vehicle dynamic control system is operating, you might feel slight vibration or hear the system working when starting the vehicle or accelerating, but this is normal.
+If the light stays on or comes on along with the SLIP indicator light while you are driving, have the Vehicle Dynamic Control system checked by a NISSAN dealer.
+While the Vehicle Dynamic Control system is operating, you might feel slight vibration or hear the system working when starting the vehicle or accelerating, but this is normal.